ChrisGrindereng/MapProxy/README.md

 ###Challenges
 - Being my first API application the issue I faced here was learning how to work with JSON APIs and how to properly implement the key.
 I found many answers to these problems simply by reading through googles own documentation about its API.
 Google is clear on how to obtain and implement a key into the header of the JSON.

-- The next challenge was serializing the de-serializing the JSON into my class structure.
+- The next challenge was de-serializing the JSON into my class structure.
 This turns out to be simple with the use of a JSON2#C translator.

 ###Error Handling and Troubleshooting
 - Most of my trouble shooting was done with the use of Postman, an API test application, for testing how to implement the security key.